CompEng0001/YearZeroRoboticArm/README.md

 ## Operational Information

+### Manual Code

-To avoid damage to servos serveral key functions are implemented in code, this takes a few seconds be patient after all it is a virtue.
+**To avoid damage to servos** serveral key functions are implemented in code, this takes a few seconds be patient after all it is a virtue.

 The robotoic arm will only move when an excepted command is inputted: